docker/docs/datacenter/ucp/2.2/guides/admin/configure/scale-your-cluster.md

 1. If the target node is a manager, you will need to first demote the node into a worker before proceeding with the removal:
-   * From the UCP web UI, navigate to the **Resources** section and then go to the **Nodes** page.
-Select the node you wish to remove and switch its role to **Worker**, wait until the operation is completed and confirm that the node is no longer a manager.
+   * From the UCP web UI, navigate to the **Nodes** page.
+Select the node you wish to remove and switch its role to **Worker**, wait until the operation completes, and confirm that the node is no longer a manager.
    * From the CLI, perform `docker node ls` and identify the nodeID or hostname of the target node.
 Then, run `docker node demote <nodeID or hostname>`.